kojikawrites/kojikawrites.github.io/src/assets/posts/hiivelabs.com/2024-06-02-tile-map-expansion.md

   dependency resolution, illustrating how layers build upon one another to generate new terrain progressively.
 The discussion highlights how these optimizations contribute to a seamless and scalable world-generation framework.
 author: hiive
-categories: gamedev roguelike
+categories: [gamedev, roguelike, procedural-generation]
-tags: world-building terrain-generation procedural-generation c-sharp
+tags: [world-building, terrain-generation, c-sharp]
 thumbnail: /src/assets/images/hiivelabs.com/blog/tilemap.png
 ---